OHIO CANNABIS PROGRAM

 • Dispense or sell marijuana and paraphernalia in accordance with division

-• Beginning two hundred forty days after the effective date of this amendment, dispense or sell marijuana and paraphernalia to adult consumers
+• Dispense or sell marijuana and paraphernalia to adult consumers

 • Deliver marijuana, marijuana, paraphernalia, and accessories specified in the rules adopted to registered patients and adult consumers.